Tiago-devop/Tiago-devop/README.md

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning React and Styled-Components
+- 🌱 I’m currently learning Next js
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tiago-ramos-7780831a3/)

 ## Languages and tools